 What's New in Master Data Services (MDS)

-This topic summarizes the changes and updates in the SQL Server 2019 (15.x) release of Master Data Services.
+This topic summarizes the changes and updates in the latest release of SQL Server Master Data Services.

 For an overview of how you organize data in Master Data Services, see Master Data Services Overview.

 To install Master Data Services, set up the database and Website, and deploy the sample models, see Master Data Services Overview (MDS).

 To download SQL Server 2016 (13.x), go to Evaluation Center.